javadzarezadeh/fastforge/README.md

 ### 👤 User Management

 The application provides endpoints for user management, including viewing and updating user information, with role-based access control for administrative functions.

+### 🔐 Role-Based Access Control

+The application implements role-based access control (RBAC) with the following features:

+- **Roles in JWT Tokens**: User roles are encoded directly in JWT tokens during authentication, eliminating the need for database lookups during role-based authorization checks for improved performance.
+- **Role Assignment**: Users are assigned roles through the `UserRole` many-to-many relationship table.
+- **Protected Endpoints**: Endpoints can be protected using the `role_required` dependency, which checks for required roles in the JWT token.
+- **Default Roles**: New users are automatically assigned the 'user' role upon registration.
+- **Admin Creation**: Admin users can be created via the `/auth/create-admin` endpoint using a secret key.

 ### 🔍 Finding OTPs